 Next take a stroll to the Szechenyi Chain Bridge crossing from the Pest side of the river to the Buda side (hence the city’s name Budapest).
-This is the most picturesque bridge in the city, if not in Europe and provides many a good photo opportunity.
+This is the most picturesque bridge in the city and definitely one of the most instagrammable spots in Budapest, if not in Europe and provides many a good photo opportunity.

 Location: Budapest, Széchenyi Lánchíd, 1051

 As you get over to the Buda side of the city, hang a left and make your way to the Castle Gardens Bazaar, also known as the Varkert Bazar.

 Now an exhibition space, surrounded by beautiful gardens and a park, the Castle Garden Bazaar was originally built in the late 1800s.
 Suffering huge damage in World War II, the arcade was due to be demolished until it was renovated in 2014.